 Thankfully the significance of the ashes doesn’t end there.
 Ashes (which were often paired with fasting in scripture) were an external sign of internal grief for personal sins against God and humanity (Jonah 3).
 They were also an outward symbol of lamenting the tragic brokenness of this world (2 Sam 13:19).
 Ashes remind us that we are in desperate need of a Savior.

 This Savior is the reason we fast for forty days.
-We fast from things our flesh tells us we need to feast on the thing we need the most, Jesus.
-We follow in the footsteps of the one who was lead by the Holy Spirit into the wilderness for forty days.
+We fast from the things our flesh desires in order to feast on for the very thing we need the most, Jesus.
+We follow in the footsteps of Jesus who was lead by the Holy Spirit into the wilderness to fast for forty days.
 It was there that our true King had a showdown with the evil one.
 This enemy offered Jesus the kingdoms of this world.
 But Jesus’ loyalty to the Kingdom of God was unwavering.
 A reminder that Lent is a time to let God’s kingdom gain another square inch of our hearts, minds and lives.

 Grace and peace,